Undergraduate Department of Economics

 ECO 3101.
 Intermediate Microeconomic Theory (3).
 Prerequisites: ECO 2013 and ECO 2023.
 This course covers various topics such as supply, demand, cost of production, theory of the firm, factor price determination, and other microeconomic resource allocation questions.

 ECO 3102.
-Organizational Theory of the Firm (3).
+Theory of the Firm, Hierarchies and Entrepreneurship (3).
 Prerequisites: ECO 2013 and ECO 2023; ECO 3101 and calculus (strongly recommended).
 This course introduces students to the theory of the firm.
-Particular emphasis placed on understanding how firms are organized and how they manage their employees using incentives and other economic mechanisms.
+Particular emphasis is placed on understanding how firms are organized and how they manage their employees using incentives and other economic mechanisms.

 ECO 3104.
 Applied Microeconomic Analysis (3).
 Prerequisites: ECO 2013; ECO 2023; and STA 2023, STA 2122, or STA 4321.
 This course examines the applications of microeconomic theory for business and policy analysis.
 Topics include the theory of the firm, valuation techniques in the absence of market prices, empirical research with accounting, financial and administrative data, theory of supply and business strategy, cost-benefit methods.